 Grant for wearable device incorporating behaviour change

-The potential of using wearable technology to tackle global health issues like diabetes will now be explored thanks a $2.15M grant awarded by the Australian Government through its Cooperative Research Centres Projects (CRC-P) scheme.
+The potential of using wearable technology to tackle global health issues like diabetes will now be explored thanks to a $2.15M grant awarded by the Australian Government through its Cooperative Research Centres Projects (CRC-P) scheme.

-BehaviourWorks is one of six research institutes involved in the Nutromics project, which will develop a digitally enabled wearable device incorporating a deep learning behaviour change engine to elicit the positive lifestyle behaviour changes required to reduce the risk of type 2 diabetes, a largely preventable lifestyle disease.
+BehaviourWorks is one of six research institutes involved in the Nutromics project, which will develop a digitally-enabled wearable device incorporating a deep learning behaviour change engine to elicit the positive lifestyle behaviour changes required to reduce the risk of type 2 diabetes, a largely preventable lifestyle disease.

-The “Smart Sensor & Deep Learning Behavioural Engine for Personalised Health Monitoring” project involves the University of New South Wales, the CSIRO, Melbourne Health, Monash University and the Baker Health and Diabetes Institute, along with several specialist design and product development companies based in Australia and Silicon Valley.
+The “Smart Sensor & Deep Learning Behavioural Engine for Personalised Health Monitoring” project involves the University of New South Wales, the CSIRO, Melbourne Health, Monash University and the Baker Health and Diabetes Institute, along with several design and product development companies based in Australia and Silicon Valley.